Murilo-The-Dev/Murilo-The-Dev/README.md

 ###

-<h4 align="left">I am a Back-End Developer focused on building efficient and resilient systems.  <br>My main stack is Golang, with additional experience in C, Java, and JavaScript.  <br>I also use Python for data analysis, and have a solid foundation in HTML5 and CSS.  <br><br>This space is where I shape ideas into code — sharp, minimal, and to the point.  <br><br>In computing, every abstraction hides a deeper complexity.  <br>Behind every system lies logic, precision, and the quiet pursuit of order within chaos.  <br>Code is not only instructions for machines, but also a mirror of how we structure thought.</h4>
+<h4 align="left">I am a Back-End Developer focused on building efficient and resilient systems.
+My main stack is Golang with experience architecting RESTful APIs following Clean Architecture principles, implementing JWT authentication, and designing PostgreSQL databases with GORM.
+I also work with C, Java, and JavaScript.
+Additionally, I use Python for data analysis, React with TypeScript for frontend development when needed, and have a solid foundation in HTML5 and CSS.
+Experienced with cloud deployments on Railway and integration with services like Cloudinary.  <br><br>This space is where I shape ideas into code — sharp, minimal, and to the point.  <br><br>In computing, every abstraction hides a deeper complexity.  <br>Behind every system lies logic, precision, and the quiet pursuit of order within chaos.  <br>Code is not only instructions for machines, but also a mirror of how we structure thought.</h4>

 ###